Martijn van Mensvoort - © Hand Research

 The Fingerprints-World-Map!

 In 1953 David C. Rife (Institute of Genetics and Department of Zoology, Ohio State University) presented a fingerprints world map displaying the distribution of the so-called 'pattern index' around the world.
 What can we learn from this world map today?
-And is it still valid?
+Is it still valid?
+A brand new world map presents the answer - in short: sure!

 The fingerprints world map: whorls, loops & arches.

-The fingerprint world map displays the distrubution of the 'pattern index' (pattern intensity) - which was defined by Harold Cummins (Cummins and Midlo, 1943) as follows:
+The fingerprint world map according C. Rife (1953) above displays the distrubution of the 'pattern index' (pattern intensity) - which was defined by Harold Cummins (Cummins and Midlo, 1943) as follows:

 "PATTERN INTENSITY.
 Arches, loops and whorls form a sequence of increasing pattern complexity.
 This sequence has as its parallel an increase in the number of triradii - the plain arch having none, the loop one, and the whorl two.
 The number of triradii accordingly is available for a simple quantitative statement of pattern intensity.
 The value of pattern intensity may be stated either as the number of triradii per indiviual, or as the average number of triradii per finger."

-The highest 'pattern index' in the world is found in populations located in Australia + the eskimos in Northern America - in these populations are whorls most common, resulting in an average 'pattern index' above 15.5 (while in most other populations loops are most common).
-And the lowest 'pattern index' in the world is found in populations located in central africa, such as the Bushmen & Pygmies - in these population are arches relatively common and likewise commons as whorls, resulting in an average 'pattern index' below 10 (while in other populations whorls are usually much more common than arches).
+The lowest 'pattern index' in the world is found in populations located in the south of the contient Africa, e.g. in Bushmen & Pygmies are arches likewise commons as whorls - resulting in an average 'pattern index' that may even drop below 10 (while in nearly all populations around the world whorls are always much more common than arches).

-In the continuation of the article the following questions are answered:
+The continuation of this article answers the following questions:

 What are the most important fingerprint types?